“If you want to change the world, change the metaphor.” — Joseph Campbell

 Metaphor in modern writing

 Writers for The New Yorker specialize in using metaphors and stories to hook a reader.
 I once read an entire article about manufacturing toe shoes for ballerinas.
-I have zero interest in ballet or shoe manufacturing, but the writer was just that good.
+I have zero interest in either ballet or shoe manufacturing, but the writer was just that good.
 I blogged about another masterful New Yorker article a few years ago.
 Writer Adam Gopnik grabbed me by the lapel with a story about the Beatles and then segued into an article about geopolitics.

 In both cases, I learned something.
 That Aristotle guy was a smart cookie.